Tropical cyclones in 2025: February

 February was extremely active.
 It was the most active month, and one of the third-most active months in any given year on record, with twelve systems forming and seven storms getting named.
 A total of seven tropical cyclones reached Category 3 strength or higher, the highest number since records began in 2003.

-Historically, February is normally similar to January in terms of activity, with most formations being effectively restricted to the Southern Hemisphere (with the exception of the rare Western Pacific disturbance this year).
-The month also tends to see more strong tropical cyclones forming compared to January, despite seeing marginally fewer overall storms, due to the monsoon being at its height in the Southern Hemisphere.
-In the Northern Hemisphere, February is the least active month, with no Eastern or Central Pacific tropical cyclones and only one Atlantic tropical cyclone having ever formed in the month.
-Even in the Western Pacific, February activity is low: in 2025, the month never saw a typhoon-strength storm, the last being Typhoon Higos in 2015.

 The month started off active with five systems forming in January and then persisting into February: Faida, 13U, Vince, Taliah, and 05F.
 Cyclone Zelia formed on February 7 near the Kimberley region, and rapidly intensified into a Category 5 severe tropical cyclone six days later; it then made landfall near De Grey in Australia as a Category 4 tropical cyclone.
 A weak depression briefly existed in the South China Sea.
 Two tropical cyclones formed in the Australian region on February 20 – Bianca and Alfred – while in the South-West Indian Ocean, two cyclones also formed near Madagascar: Garance and Honde.
 The former eventually became an intense tropical cyclone on February 27 before making landfall in the northern part of Réunion the next day as a slightly weaker tropical cyclone.